Free CV Builder Reviews & Alternatives

 Pro Tip: Struggling to decide what order to put your academic CV sections in?
 Put your most impressive and prestigious achievements first.

 As an academic you uphold rigorous standards in the way your work is presented and expect perfection from what students present to you in turn.
 Recruiters expect exactly the same when you apply for academic jobs.
-Here’s what you need to do.
+Here are my best academic CV layout tips.

 Read more: CV Layout: How to Lay out a Professional CV